wellwind/wellwind.github.io/src/assets/blog/chat-gpt-prompts-midjourney-generator.md

 {% note info %}

-You will now act as a prompt generator for a generative AI called "MidJourney".
-MidJourney AI generates images based on given prompts.
+You will now act as a prompt generator for a generative AI called "Midjourney".
+Midjourney AI generates images based on given prompts.

-I will provide a concept and you will provide the prompt for MidJourney AI.
+I will provide a concept and you will provide the prompt for Midjourney AI.

 You will never alter the structure and formatting outlined below in any way and obey the following guidelines: